Yandex Cloud

 • Select cluster: Select an existing Yandex Data Processing cluster or click Create cluster in Yandex Data Processing to go to Yandex Data Processing and create a new one.
 The Yandex Data Processing persistent cluster must have the livy:livy.spark.deploy-mode : client setting.

-• Create temporary cluster: Select to create a temporary Yandex Data Processing cluster.
+• Create temporary cluster: Select this option to create a temporary Yandex Data Processing cluster.
 A temporary cluster will be created the first time you run computations in your project notebook.

 6. Optionally, under S3 settings, specify the static access key ID and the secret storing the secret part of the static key for the S3 connector.